 6.2 Where disciplinary action is to be taken arising from the outcome of the investigation, the standard University disciplinary processes for staff and students should be invoked.

-6.3 If the investigator, or the investigation requester, is unsure about the severity of the breach and the appropriate follow-up action to take, further guidance must be sought from the Director of Information, the Head of IT Services, the Information Security Officer or HR/Registrar’s Office.
+6.3 If the investigator, or the investigation requester, is unsure about the severity of the breach and the appropriate follow-up action to take, further guidance must be sought from the Deputy Registrar, Director of Infrastructure, HR Services or the Registrar’s Office.

 6.4 If an investigation finds evidence of harassment the University Equality and Diversity Office must be informed before any follow-up action is taken.